 It’s a one-way valve that is spring-loaded to respond to a specific level of pressure.
 The Rolex valve is automated: when the watch reaches the designated pressure differential, the valve releases the gases that have become trapped during prolonged underwater exposure.

 You can see the HE valve on both watches.
 It’s located on the left side of the watch.
 It’s a bit larger on my watch than on John’s vintage “double red”.
 Other than the end links you can see that the appearance of the original Sea Dweller changed very little during its 42-year production run (1967-2009).

 The next incarnation was reference 1665 ‘Great White’ (1977-1983).
 It had very little difference to the “double red”.
 The depth rating was still 610 meters and it even maintained the same ref. number and it was the last Dweller with the plexiglass crystal.
 Only the COMEX-versions have increased their value to ridiculous proportions but even they aren’t comparable to prices that the crazed market demands for the “double reds” now.

 My watch, reference 16600 was produced between the years 1989-2009.
 It was the last “old style” Sea-Dweller before the new DeepSea (reference 116660).
 The depth rating remained the same (1220 meters) but the new movement caliber 3135 replaced the old 3035.
 The main improvement was longer power reserve.
+From the visual standpoint the crown guards and the polished lug bevel slimmed down a bit from the “Triple Six”.
 Mine is a K-serial, year 2001 model which still had the visible lug holes on the sides.

 Ever since John wrote his review of the 16600 back in 2004, I’ve wanted one.